 3. Nail your brand

-Just make sure you have optimum privacy settings… drunken photos will undermine you and what you want to achieve.
+Just make sure you have optimum privacy settings on your personal accounts… Drunken photos will undermine your new business and what you want to achieve.

 4. Evaluate the risk and do a basic cash flow